GarettSoftware/GCP-Scheduled-VM-Hook/hook/maintenance/README.md

 # Maintenance Setup

-Please ensure you have received or created a `setup.config` file with the following format in the hook/maintenance directory:
+Please ensure you have received or created a `maintenance.config` file with the following format in the hook/maintenance directory:

 ```